Put the excitement back into your relationship.

 Here are some things you can do to change your relationship routine:

-- Get away for a weekend alone and agree not to talk about the children.
+- Get away for a weekend alone and agree not to talk about the kids.

 - Turn off the television for at least an hour at night.